the episode

 Kimberly Faith: Yeah.
 Taking credit for it.

-John McLarty: I just, you know, whatever, led somebody to the Lord or that wasn’t us.
+John McLarty: I just, you know, whatever, led somebody to the Lord but that wasn’t us.
 I think it’s this continual acknowledgement that it’s God through us.

 John McLarty: Well, you think, yeah, Jesus being raised from the dead, literally.